 Use this local-cluster-first path only if traffic is already spiking and immediate action is required:

-Increase shards on the production cluster through the admin UI.
+- Increase the shard count on the production cluster through the admin UI.

-Increase shards on the other participating cluster through the admin UI.
+- Increase the shard count on each additional participating cluster through the admin UI.

-After traffic stabilizes, run the CRDB-level update so global CRDB metadata matches the actual shard layout.
+- Run the appropriate CRDB-level update so the global CRDB metadata matches the actual shard layout:

 Do not add CRDB instances or make topology changes before the CRDB-level alignment is complete.